 • Water trickling down the sides of the toilet

 One possible cause of leakage is a faulty float valve, a critical component of the tank that regulates the water line and flow.
-When undertaking a water valve check, it should refill the tank with water after each flush.
+When undertaking a water valve check, the tank should be refilled with water after each flush.

 When you flush the toilet, it releases the water through the flush valve, which sends the water into the bowl and down the water drains.
 Once the tank is empty, the valve opens to allow enough water to enter and refill the tank to a predetermined level.

 If the water valve is faulty or damaged, it can cause a leak.
-The most common sign it’s faulty is a constant, low hissing sound from the tank.
-This sound is due to water leaking from the tank into the bowl due to a poorly functioning float valve.
+The most common sign that it’s faulty is a constant, low hissing sound from the tank.
+This sound is caused by water leaking from the tank into the bowl due to a poorly functioning float valve.
 You may also notice that the water level in the toilet bowl is lower than usual, or it takes longer to refill after each flush.

 To fix a faulty valve, you can try adjusting it or replacing it altogether.
 If you are uncomfortable working with plumbing systems, contact a licensed plumber to inspect and repair the issue.